RamseyInHouse/ramsey-cop/README.md

 ```

 If you're not in a Rails app, you will need to create a `.rubocop.yml` with the following directives:
+ - Note: This will work locally, but will not work with CodeClimate.
+If you are using CodeClimate, see the documentation linked at the bottom of this page.
 ```yaml
 inherit_gem:
   ramsey_cop: